Abdellah Chebira

-Abdellah Chebira (born July 12, 1986, in Blida) is an Algerian professional footballer.
+Abdellah Chebira (born July 12, 1986) is an Algerian professional footballer.
 He is currently playing as a left-back for USM Annaba in the Algerian Ligue Professionnelle 2.

 International career

 In 2006, Chebira was called up to the Algerian Under-23 National Team for a training camp in Algiers.
 In 2007, he was a member of the Under-23 National Team at the 2007 All-Africa Games.
 He came in a substitute in two group games against Zambia and Guinea.

 On April 16, 2008, Chebira was called up to the Algerian A' National Team for a 2009 African Nations Championship qualifier against Morocco.